vBlackOut/rust_actixweb_token/README.md

 send me your pull request for look your result

+you are other route for check credential and assign one expire date to token route is /login
+send just POST method username and password for check token and assign the expire date

 ## Help
 for install rust (rustup/cargo/rustc) packages use this cmd:
 ```